pszemraj/confectionary/README.md

 python setup.py install
 ```

-\*Note: running `setup.py` can be replaced with `pip install -e .` if you are in the root directory of the repo.
+\*Note: running `setup.py` can be replaced with `pip install -e .` if you are in the repo's root directory.

 ## Usage